hummingbird-dev/hummingbird-treeview/README.md

   The input id's and data-id's
   e.g. `<input id="xnode-0" data-id="custom-0"` ... can be set.
 The
   data-id can be any text.
-It is important for the support of multi-double nodes.
-That means you can have multi-double nodes with similar data-id's but different id's.
+It is important for the support of the n-tuple (doubles, triplets, ...) nodes.
+That means you can have more than one node with the same data-id's but different id's.
 Thus every node can be addressed via the unique id.
 And all copies of a node including itself can be addressed via the common data-id.